 You–the Headwaters community of grantmakers–are the decision makers.
-In FY2021, we granted nearly $4 million to over 100 organizations, thanks to bold giving from donors and your dedicated work.
+In Fiscal Year 2021, we granted nearly $4 million to over 100 organizations, thanks both to bold giving from donors and your dedicated work.
 Below is the list of grants and funding sources we awarded.

 Click on the name of each grant or fund to find out more about that fund and see this year's grantees.

 Jonathan C.W.
 Jones

 Giving Project Cohort 7

 - Kaitlyn Custer